 How we teach.

-We provide a challenging, language rich, skills and knowledge based curriculum.
+We provide a challenging and inclusive, language rich, skills and knowledge based curriculum.
 It captures the imagination of our children, stimulates their natural curiosity and creates a love of learning that is life-long.
 Subjects are taught in the context of a purposeful topic, based around a high quality text that inspires, excites and enthuses learners.
 Teachers and children choose engaging learning challenges that develop key knowledge and skills linked to the National Curriculum.
 Visits, visitors and hooks for learning are an integral part of our teaching to broaden our children’s experience and enhance their learning.

-We believe in developing a well-educated and confident child who has a love of learning.
+We believe in developing a well-educated child with good communication skills who is confident and motivated and has a love of learning.
 We strive to provide opportunities in all year groups to ensure that all children are school-ready, work-ready and life-ready.
-Our curriculum is based around a high quality text to help the children make links in their learning and develop an enquiring mind.
+Our curriculum is based around high quality texts to help the children make links in their learning and develop an enquiring mind.
 Through carefully planned lessons and activities we aim to: